 Euphoria was the first recipient of the Larkin 25 Arts Award.
 Short play On Your Marks (2011) was the first Cultural Olympiad project in Yorkshire to be awarded the Inspire Mark by the London 2012 programme.
 Meyer-Whitworth nominee On A Shout was awarded an RNLI commendation.

-He is currently involved in the development of several new pieces of work, exploring the potential of sonic art, anxious about the use of the nomenclature ‘artist’, and working for First Story, whose programmes in secondary schools help young people find their voices and realise that their voices have value.
+He is currently involved in the development of several new pieces of work, exploring the potential of sonic art and anxious about the use of the nomenclature ‘artist’.